-Much of Dr. Nadine Forché’s time outside the practice is spent with her boy-girl twins, Hayden and Adelyn (Addie), born in April 2003.
+Much of Dr. Nadine Humen Forché’s time outside the practice is spent with her boy-girl twins, Hayden and Adelyn (Addie), born in April 2003.
 Her hobbies include exercise, cooking, gardening, hiking, yoga and reading.
-She is a member of the American Optometric Association, the Georgia Optometric Association and the American Academy of Optometry.
-Dr. Nadine Forché volunteers at her children’s school and is a regular blood donor.
-She served two terms as Treasurer for the Athens-Oconee Junior Woman’s Club, a volunteer organization, and was honored as their Citizen of the Year in 2005.
-In 2007 her family was chosen as the Georgia Federation of Women’s Clubs Family of the Year for their community involvement, leadership and family values.
+She is a member of the American Optometric Association, the Georgia Optometric Association, serving on their board for over 10 years, and the American Academy of Optometry.
+Dr. Nadine Humen Forché volunteers at her children’s school and is a regular blood donor.
+She is also a board member of Nuçi’s Space, a health and resource center for musicians whose mission is to prevent suicide and advocate for those living with brain illness.